h0r0m4n/h0r0m4n.github.com/work/2021/siae-saas.md

 The components are designed with the guidelines and our design language.

-{% video "siae-sass-2" "full" "Overview of components" %}
+{% video "siae-sass-2" "full" "" "Overview of components" %}

 #### 2. Models

 Models are groups of components joined together to form a relatively complex and distinct section of an interface.

-{% video "siae-sass-3" "full" "Overview of models" %}
+{% video "siae-sass-3" "full" "" "Overview of models" %}

 #### 3. Template

 The use of templates allows us to keep the patterns consistent with the rest of the SIAE products.

-{% video "siae-sass-4" "full" "Overview of templates" %}
+{% video "siae-sass-4" "full" "autoplay" "Overview of templates" %}

 #### 4. Specific pages

 Unlike the templates that can be reused there are specific reserved pages such as homepage and more:

-{% video "siae-sass-5" "full" "" %}
+{% video "siae-sass-5" "full" "" "" %}
-{% video "siae-sass-6" "full" "Overview of specific pages" %}
+{% video "siae-sass-6" "full" "autoplay" "Overview of specific pages" %}

 ## Using the design system in the wild